-Penal Code 484e PC makes it a crime to steal a credit or debit card, or to steal someone’s credit card or debit card information.
-This offense can be charged as a misdemeanor or a felony and carries a potential sentence of up to 3 years in jail.
+Penal Code § 484e PC makes it a crime to steal either a credit or debit card, or the information contained on such a card.
+This section can be charged as a misdemeanor or a felony and carries a potential sentence of up to 3 years in jail.

 This code section is one of the several credit card fraud laws in California.

 - Margaret waits tables and copies the credit card information of a patron after he pays his bill.

 - Victor pick-pockets a person on the train, takes his credit card, and later tries to buy a television with it.

 - Abril is a bank teller and quickly copies a customer’s debit card information down when the customer is seeking services.